ChristianDaher/flashcards/readme.md

 ## Technology Stack

-- <span style="color: #69B0FF">**Backend**</span>: [Spring Boot](https://spring.io/projects/spring-boot) - A powerful framework that simplifies the setup and development of Spring applications.
+- **Backend**: [Spring Boot](https://spring.io/projects/spring-boot) - A powerful framework that simplifies the setup and development of Spring applications.
 It provides default configurations and a stand-alone environment to run applications.

-- <span style="color: #69B0FF">**Frontend Templates**</span>: [JSP](https://docs.oracle.com/javaee/5/tutorial/doc/bnagx.html) - JavaServer Pages (JSP) is a technology used for building dynamic web pages based on HTML, XML, or other document types.
+- **Frontend Templates**: [JSP](https://docs.oracle.com/javaee/5/tutorial/doc/bnagx.html) - JavaServer Pages (JSP) is a technology used for building dynamic web pages based on HTML, XML, or other document types.
 It is used in this project to manage and render the views.

-- <span style="color: #69B0FF">**Frontend Design**</span>: [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework that is highly customizable and allows for building modern and responsive designs.
+- **Frontend Design**: [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework that is highly customizable and allows for building modern and responsive designs.
 It is used in this project for styling the frontend.

-- <span style="color: #69B0FF">**Database**</span>: [MySQL](https://www.mysql.com/) - An open-source relational database management system.
+- **Database**: [MySQL](https://www.mysql.com/) - An open-source relational database management system.
 In this project, it is used for data persistence and to perform CRUD operations.

-- <span style="color: #69B0FF">**Version Control**</span>: [Git](https://git-scm.com/) / [GitHub](https://github.com/) - Git is a distributed version control system that tracks changes to source code.
+- **Version Control**: [Git](https://git-scm.com/) / [GitHub](https://github.com/) - Git is a distributed version control system that tracks changes to source code.
 GitHub is a cloud-based hosting service for Git repositories.
 In this project, they are used for version control and source code management.

-- <span style="color: #69B0FF">**Build Tool**</span>: [Maven](https://maven.apache.org/) - A build automation tool used primarily for Java projects.
+- **Build Tool**: [Maven](https://maven.apache.org/) - A build automation tool used primarily for Java projects.
 In this project, it is used to manage dependencies and build the project.

 ## Features

-- <span style="color: #69B0FF">**Data Management**</span>: CRUD (Create, Read, Update, Delete) operations for managing data in the MySQL database.
-You can do all these actions for both Models (Collection & Flashcard)
+- **Data Management**: Perform CRUD (Create, Read, Update, Delete) operations with RESTful APIs on MySQL database.
+This applies to both Models: Collection & Flashcard.

+- **User-Friendly Interface**: The application's navigation is intuitive, using icons and buttons for guidance.
+Arrows for page navigation, pencils for editing, and bins for deletion.

+- **Responsive Design**: The application is designed to be fully responsive.
+It adapts its layout to different screen sizes, ensuring a seamless user experience on all devices, from desktops to mobile phones.
+This is made possible by Tailwind CSS, which simplifies responsive design by reducing the need for numerous media queries and CSS selectors.

+- **Error Handling**: The application provides robust error handling.
+It not only presents user-friendly error messages but also logs detailed error information for debugging purposes.
+Invalid URL navigation is prevented; users attempting to access non-existent routes are redirected to an error page with a clear explanation of the issue.

+- **Scalability**: The application is designed with scalability in mind.
+The well-structured codebase and class-based architecture allow for rapid and straightforward changes.
+This design makes the addition of new features a seamless process, ensuring the application can grow and evolve over time.

+- **Database Migrations & Seeders**: The application uses the Flyway dependency for managing database migrations and seeders.
+This tool automates the creation of database tables and the insertion of sample data, enabling immediate testing of the application.
+This approach ensures consistency across different environments and simplifies the process of setting up a new instance of the application.

+- **MVC Architecture**: The application follows the Model-View-Controller (MVC) architectural pattern.
+This design separates the application into three interconnected components, allowing for efficient code organization and modular development.
+The Model corresponds to the application data and business logic, the View to the user interface and presentation of data, and the Controller to the interface between Model and View.

+- **ORM Usage**: The application utilizes the Java Persistence API (JPA), an Object-Relational Mapping (ORM) tool.
+JPA simplifies data manipulation by converting data between incompatible type systems in relational databases and object-oriented programming languages.
+This allows the application to interact with the database using object-oriented syntax, which enhances readability and maintainability of the code.
+The use of JPA also facilitates easier data management and transactions.

 ## Usage